redwoodjs/redwood/CONTRIBUTING.md

 And see your changes copied!

-### Emulate NPM
+### Local Package Registry Emulation

-Sometimes you'll want to test the full-development flow, from building and publishing our packages to installing them in your app.
+Sometimes you'll want to test the full package-development workflow: building, publishing, and installing in your Redwood App.
 We facilitate this using a local NPM registry called [Verdaccio](https://github.com/verdaccio/verdaccio).

 #### Setting up and running a local NPM registry